 This young girl was more than happy to pose for photos.
 Doesn’t she look adorable in her traditional unique outfit.
 Such outfits are all hand-made.
 Despite the beading pattern are traditional nor two look alike.
 Every artist has their own style.
 Experts can even tell who made the embroidery.
 You saw Athabaskan beads embroidery on the blog before at the link.
 I tried this technique and it is very elaborated.

 This young mom also was happy to pose for a photo.
 This Norwegian dress has a huge similarity with the traditional dirndls worn the Alpine regions of Bavaria (Germany), Austria and Southern Tirol(Italy).
 However, there are distinct differences.
 In the Alpine region an apron is a must even on Sundays or for festivities like a wedding.
 Also the blouses in the Alps are closed by buttons made of wood, metal or mother-of-pearl.
 On the contrary, the blouses in Norway are closed with brooches and pins.
 The fabric is also heavier due to the farther north cooler climate.
-The most famous Norwegian clothing are lobben boots and the Norwegian lice sweaters and jackets.
-You can learn more about these pieces at the links.
+The lobben boots are a favorite among Alaskan dog-mushers.

 I love these traditional Norwegian lice sweaters and jackets.
 There is an unexpected history of these lice sweaters.
 This knitting pattern doesn’t only look great, it also is very smart from an insulation point of view.
 Thus, perfect for high latitude climate like northern Norway or Interior or north Alaska.